 If you would like more time to sort this out you should complete and send back the Acknowledgement of Service form ( N9CPC) within the 14 days.
 You then have 28 days from when you received the forms to return the Defence Form.

 It is essential you put in your defence within the given time.
-If you don’t reply in time you get a CCJ “in default” – because the rules assume that you will only not reply if you owed the money.
+If you don’t reply in time you get a CCJ “in default” – because the rules assume that if you don’t reply you are agreeing you owe the money.

 So don’t assume you will win the case because the debt isn’t yours or it’s very old.
-If you don’t reply in time, using the court forms and defend the case, you are going to get a CCJ.
+If you don’t reply in time, using the court forms and defend the case, there will never be a court case and no judge will even look at it – you are going to get a CCJ.

-What to do if you don’t dispute the debt
+What to do if you agree you should pay the money

 If you can pay the full amount, then you should complete the Admission Form (N9A) but you don’t need to give details about your income and expenses.
 You should fill in:

-- the box which says How much of the claim do you admit
+- the box that says How much of the claim do you admit

 - Section 1 Personal details

-- the box which says Section 11 Offer of Payment
+- the box that says Section 11 Offer of Payment

 - Section 12 Declaration – sign and date this